madeofpendletonwool/AlarmClock/README.md

 - Saves up to 3 Alarms with custom names - More will be implemented in the furture

 ## Hosting
+Coming Soon

 ## Installing/Running

 #### There's two options for install - Manual and Automated with Ansible
-I recommend the automated install
+I seriously recommend the automated install - And the manual install will not be support beyond giving package install instructions listed here.

 #### **Raspberry Pi Automated Install:**